oscar-system/Oscar.jl/experimental/DoubleComplex/docs/src/advice_for_the_programmer.md

 to make sure that the output has the correct format `(s, inc, pr)` consisting of the direct sum `s` itself, together with the vectors of inclusion- and projection maps `inc` and `pr`.

-If forming a total complex does not work for your custom implementation of a double complex, check whether this might be due to a missing implementation of this method or others.
+If any generic functionality, such as forming a total complex, does not work for your custom implementation of a double complex, check whether this might be due to a missing implementation of this method or others.